sammler/docs/content/services/scheduler.md

 ## Introduction

-_scheduler-service_ publishes messages to RabbitMQ based on scheduled events (jobs).
+_scheduler_ service publishes messages to NATS based on scheduled events (jobs).

 It is also the responsibility of _scheduler-service_ to store the initial state of jobs (using _sammler-jobs-service_).